« French Schools of Engineering offer trainings in every subject and every domain of sciences and engineering sciences »

-The French Higher Education sector counts 206 CTI-accredited schools of engineering, which are therefore authorized to issue the French engineering degree.
+The French Higher Education sector counts more than 200 CTI-accredited Schools of Engineering, which are therefore authorised to issue the French Engineering degree.

 Today, two legal statuses coexist among the French schools of engineering.
 There can either be:

-Among these schools, some choose to offer non-specialized trainings, and other focus on specific courses leading to specializations.
+Among these schools, some choose to offer non-specialised trainings, and other focus on specific courses leading to specialisations.

-Some engineering schools offer programs in English for their international students or for those who wish to follow courses in English.
-All programs taught in English are listed on the CampusFrance website.
+Some Engineering Schools offers programmes in English for their international students or for those who wish to follow courses in English.
+All programmes taught in English are listed on the CampusFrance website.

-Plenty of schools choose to affiliate to networks, in order to mutualize their efforts.
+Plenty of schools choose to affiliate to networks, in order to mutualise their efforts.
 The main networks are:

-In France, the engineering degree is protected by law and can only be issued by an institution – a university or a school – who has been authorized by the public authorities to offer an accredited training program.
+In France, the Engineering degree is protected by law and can only be issued by an institution – a university or a school – who has been authorised by the public authorities to offer an accredited training programme.

-Therefore, to be able to issue the French engineering degree, a school must be accredited by an organism which guarantees the quality of the curricula and the value of the diploma.
+Therefore, to be able to issue the French engineering degree, a school must be accredited by an organisation which guarantees the quality of the curricula and the value of the diploma.

-These accreditations are delivered by the CTI Commission, created in 1934 and placed under the authority of the National Education, Higher Education and Research French Ministry.
+These accreditations are delivered by the CTI Commission, created in 1934 and placed under the authority of the French Ministry of Higher Education and Research.

-The institutions that have been authorized to issue the French engineering degree are officially inventoried.
+The institutions that have been authorised to issue the French Engineering degree are officially inventoried.